 An Example from the UK

 In October 1994, it was reported that Ian Greer a lobbyist had paid GBP 2000 per question to 2 conservative MP’s namely Neil Hamilton and Tim Smith.
 The questions were on behalf of Mohammed Al- Fayad, well known as the owner of Harrods.
-Subsequently an inquiry revealed that 4 more MP’s were involved.
+Subsequently, an inquiry revealed that 4 more MP’s were involved.
 This cash for questions is revealing as it shows that democracy is not what Lincoln envisaged.

 Peerages and party funding

 The largest democracy in the world, India had the unsavory spectacle of the prime Minister Narasimhan Rao shoring up his majority in Parliament against a no-confidence motion by bribing MP’s of the JMM( Jharkhand Mukti Mocha) led by Shibu Soren in 1993.
-These facts came up much later and Narasimhan Rao was tried by special court and sentenced to 2 years imprisonment.
-However the high court set aside the verdict and later Narasimhan Rao passed away, leaving behind the stench of cash for votes for scam.
+These facts came up much later and Narasimhan Rao was tried by a special court and sentenced to 2 years imprisonment.
+However, the high court set aside the verdict and later Narasimhan Rao passed away, leaving behind the stench of cash for votes for the scam.

 The labor party in England also has a lot of mud sticking to it.
 A case in point is the recommendation for Peerages in 2006.
 Most of these were rejected as it came to light that the man who had engineered these nominations had arranged large sums of money for the labor party.
 In the center of the storm was Lord Levy who was Tony Blair’s friend.
 He was subsequently arrested.
 This shows that even hallowed nominations for Peerages are tainted with money.